JuliaPlots/PlotDocs.jl/docs/recipes.md

 end
 ```

 See below where I go through a series recipe for creating boxplots.
+Many of these "standard" recipes are defined in Plots, though they can be defined anywhere **without requiring the package to be dependent on Plots**.

 ---